drnic/ninja-search-cocoa-widget/README.markdown

 NinjaSearch will also return results where the search string has matches against an optional description string for each item being filtered against.
-So a search string of "nise death" could match against the various "NinjaSearch" items as above but further filtered by items who's description field includes the word "death".
+So a search string of "nise death" could match against the various "NinjaSearch" items as above but further filtered by items whose description field includes the word "death".
+Or any items with descriptions including the words "nise" and "death"; if "nise" were a word in your language.
+Its not in mine, but you get the jist.

 Each item in the list that is filtered to be visiable (e.g. any of the "NinjaSearch" items above) is displayed in a list, which its title and optional